pavan53732/FPO_Complete_Guide.md/FPO_AP_STATE_COMPLETE_GUIDE.md

 After login, you'll see: Search form with fields

 1. Select District:
-   - Dropdown: Choose your district (e.g., Krishna, Guntur, Hyderabad)
+   - Dropdown: Choose your district (Anakapalli or Visakhapatnam)

 2. Select Mandal (तहसील):
    - Dropdown: Choose your taluk/mandal